omersiar/RFID522-Door-Unlock/README.md

  * **Stores Information on EEPROM**

-Information stored on non volatile memory to preserve Users' tag, Master Card ID will be hard coded on Arduino's Flash No Information lost if power lost.
+Information stored on non volatile Arduino's EEPROM memory to preserve Users' tag and Master Card
+No Information lost if power lost.
 EEPROM has unlimited Read cycle but 100,000 limited Write cycle.